 All states impose a variety of initial and annual franchise taxes on corporations based on their capital stock and paid-in surplus.
-Tax schedules vary considerably from state to state.
+Tax schedules vary considerably among states.

 Driver's License and Vehicle Fees

 The state imposes a wide variety of fees on operators of motor vehicles.
 Administered by Secretary of State.
 (625 ILCS 5/2-119, 5/3-801 to 5/3-834, and 5/6-118)